Tylophora

 Tylophora is a former genus of climbing plants or vines, first described as a genus in 1810.
 The genus was originally erected by Robert Brown for four species he described in Australia.
 It was synonymized with Vincetoxicum in 2018, a decision accepted by Plants of the World Online as of February 2023.

 Former species

-Species have been moved to other genera, mainly Vincetoxicum, but also Gongronema, Heterostemma, Lygisma, Sarcolobus, Secamone, Streptocaulon and Wattakaka.
+Species have been moved to other genera, mainly Vincetoxicum, but also Gongronema, Heterostemma, Lygisma, Sarcolobus, Secamone, Stephanotis (syn.
+Wattakaka), and Streptocaulon.
 Former species include: